2019 forecast update: Winter locks in for next two months

 Here is a more detailed look at what our winter forecast means for each region of the country.

-Overall, a milder winter is expected across the province with fewer episodes of Arctic air compared to what we typically see for the south coast and Lower Mainland.
+Overall, a milder winter is expected across the province with fewer episodes of arctic air compared to what we typically see for the south coast and Lower Mainland.
 We also expect fewer threats of significant snow in coastal areas and interior valleys.
-Below normal precipitation is anticipated across southern B.C. with fewer storms and more extended periods of dry weather.
+In contrast to our recent stormy pattern, below normal precipitation is anticipated across southern B.C. with fewer storms and more extended periods of dry weather.
 Meanwhile, the north coast is expected to be wetter than normal.

 PRAIRIES AND NORTHWESTERN ONTARIO

-While the final numbers are predicted to be near “normal” across eastern Saskatchewan, Manitoba and northwestern Ontario, much of the winter could end up feeling anything but “normal”.
-Extended periods of harsh winter weather are expected, along with periods of mild weather.
+While the final numbers are predicted to be near “normal” across eastern Saskatchewan, Manitoba and Northwestern Ontario, much of the winter could end up feeling anything but “normal”.
+Extended periods of harsh winter weather are expected, along with periods of milder weather.
 Most of the region is expected to see near normal or below normal snowfall with lower than typical concerns for spring flooding.